-- 5.9 Article 12 ~~is based on General Model Provision 8 and~~ provides that Horizon can undertake works in, on, or under those streets identified in Schedule 6 (Streets subject to street works) for the purposes of the authorised development.
+5.9 Article 12 ~~is based on General Model Provision 8 and~~ provides that the undertaker~~Horizon~~ can undertake works in, on, or under those streets identified in Schedule 6 (Streets subject to street works) for the purposes of the authorised development.
 Consent from the street authority is not required for works on a street identified in Schedule 6 (Streets subject to street works).

-~~5.10 Article 12 departs from the model provision in the following respects:~~
+5.10 Article 12 departs from the model provision in the following respects:

-~~5.10.15.10 Article 12(1) provides for outlines a wider range of street works to that may be carried out by Horizon on streets identified in Schedule 6 of the Order and within the Order Limits.
-Such additional works include, for example, removing, relocating or replacing street furniture and bus infrastructure, works to improve sightlines, hard and soft landscaping, relining and replacement of road markings, and the removal and provision of permanent and temporary signage.
-The additional These works are necessary to carry out the authorised development under article 3 (Development consent, etc. granted by Order), in particular the A5025 Off-line Highway Improvements.~~ works on any street whether or not it is located within or outside the Order Limits, with the consent of the relevant street authority.
-This is considered appropriate as the authorised development is not contiguous and so Horizon may need to undertake works on a street between geographically separate Order Limits for the purposes of the authorised development.
+5.10.1 Article 12(1) ~~outlines~~provides for a ~~wider~~ range of street works that may~~to~~ be carried out by the undertaker~~Horizon~~ on streets identified in Schedule 6 of the Order and within the Order Limits.
+Such ~~additional~~ works include, for example, removing, relocating or replacing street furniture and bus infrastructure, works to improve sightlines, hard and soft landscaping, relining and replacement of road markings, and the removal and provision of permanent and temporary signage. ~~These~~The additional works are necessary to carry out the authorised development under article 3 (Development~~development~~ consent, etc. granted by Order), in particular the A5025 Off-line Highway Improvements.

+5.10.2 Article 12(2) provides the undertaker~~Horizon~~ with a ~~broad~~broad power to undertake street works on any street whether or not it is located within or outside the Order Limits, with the consent of the relevant street authority.
+This is considered appropriate as the authorised development is not contiguous and so the undertaker~~Horizon~~ may need to undertake works on a street between geographically separate Order Limits for the purposes of the authorised development.
 For example, works to improve sightlines (i.e. cutting back obstructions, such as trees and hedges, that impact on visibility of the authorised development), to tie in the Off-line Highway Improvements into the existing highway, or to install traffic signage on approach roads to the Order Limits to ensure the safety of users of the authorised development, or to reflect changes in speed conditions.
-This power is sufficiently restricted through the requirement for the street authority ~~to~~must provide its consent to such works.
+This power is sufficiently restricted through the requirement for the street authority must~~to~~ provide its consent to such works.